 Hand washing is one of the best ways to keep yourself and others healthy.
 Regularly washing your hands can help stop the spread of germs that cause the flu.
 To learn more, click on the link below.

-ImmunizeBC works to improve the health of British Columbians and reduce the number of infections by vaccine-preventable diseases by providing information on immunizations to individuals, families, and health care providers.
+ImmunizeBC works to reduce the number of infections by vaccine-preventable diseases in B.C.
+ImmunizeBC provides information on immunizations to individuals, families and health care providers.
 They also provide tools to make it easier for B.C. families to get immunized.
-For information on where you can locate flu clinics across the province, or to learn more about the flu and the flu vaccine, click on the links below.
+For information on where you can locate flu clinics across the province or to learn more about the flu and the flu vaccine, click on the links below.

 Government of Canada

 Get answers to many questions about the seasonal flu, including causes, symptoms, risks, treatment and prevention.